thinkum-sys/mk_sysroot/README.md

     * Bootstrap toolchain: TBD - LLVM 6 available in chroot.
     * Tabled, while focusing on pkgsrc on amd64/Debian 8
     * See also: Termux builds, Debian packaging tools

+## Additional Remarks - Boostraping an LLVM Stage 1 Toolchain with Host LLVM

+* Some more notable dependencies in the build:
+    * CMake
+    * Python - using Python 3.7, per se

 ## Additional Remarks - Support Profiles